 - 1. Identification of existing or potential HR risk - 2.
 Analysis of existing or potential HR risk - 3.
-Development of existing or potential HR risk handling models such as the following: - Avoid the risk - Accept the risk for a reason (e.g., organization reputation issue,
+Development of existing or potential HR risk handling models such as the following: - · Avoid the risk - Accept the risk for a reason (e.g., organization reputation issue,

-- Outsource/transfer the risk (e.g., rather than owning motor vehicles, outsource to transport companies to avoid risk of damage, injuries, or death) - Apply/resolve (assign responsible people a clearly outlined plan to resolve and close the risk) - Assess and monitor implementation at least on an annual basis.
+- importance of the activity to the organization no matter what the risk would be, or insignificance of the risk) - Outsource/transfer the risk (e.g., rather than owning motor vehicles, outsource to transport companies to avoid risk of damage, injuries, or death) - Apply/resolve (assign responsible people a clearly outlined plan to resolve and close the risk) - 4.
+Assess and monitor implementation at least on an annual basis.

 Restrategize risk handling models from Section 3 above as appropriate.